YumaYX/rubydemodoc/input/date/monthnames.md

-This Ruby code snippet demonstrates how to access an array of month names using the Date class.
-The `MONTHNAMES` constant is used to access the array of 12 months, and it returns an array with the month names in English.
+This Ruby code snippet demonstrates the use of the `date` library in Ruby to access the names of the months.
+Specifically, it imports the `date` library and then accesses the `MONTHNAMES` constant within that library.
+The `MONTHNAMES` constant is an array containing the names of the months of the year.

+The `MONTHNAMES` constant is defined within the `Date` class and provides a convenient way to retrieve the month names.
+This can be useful for various tasks such as formatting dates or displaying calendar information.
+The code simply accesses this constant, which will result in an array containing the names of the months in the default locale.